kumu/docs/guides/project-architecture.md

 # Project Architecture/Organization

 Projects are the fundamental organizing structure within Kumu.
-Each project can have multiple maps and perspectives.
+Each project can have multiple maps and views.
 When you invite someone to collaborate, you are granting them access to your entire project.

 Each project is stored as it's own database so that you don't need to worry about data leaking across projects.